polterguy/hyper-ide/helpers/help-files/04 - Credits and copyright information.md

 * [Font Awesome](http://fontawesome.io/) - Copyright © ?
 Dave Gandy
 * [Hero Patterns](http://www.heropatterns.com/) - Copyright © ?
 Steve Schoger

+All other Phosphorus Five modules, distributed through for instance the Bazar, are the sole copyright of Thomas Hansen.

 See the above respective Open Source projects for licensing information, but in general they are all _"permissive"_ in nature, except iTextSharp, which is distributed under an Affero GPL license.
 Which implies that if you use the PDF featured of Posphorus Five, you'll have to explicitly link to the parts of your source code in your application